 ~ George Ann Phillips, Administrative Director for Revenue Cycle at University Health Care System

-Healthcare organizations that aren’t yet on board with automation may not understand the real cost of doing nothing — and the effects that inaction has on the revenue cycle and the patient journey.
-Many see automation as a short-term solution with a narrow focus on specific revenue cycle processes — rather than a holistic solution with the potential to add innovation and efficiency to day-to-day work and drive significant improvements in the patient financial experience, all while enhancing the organization’s bottom line.
+Healthcare organizations that aren’t yet on board with generative AI (GenAI) tools may not understand the real cost of doing nothing — and the effects that inaction has on the revenue cycle and the patient journey.
+Many see technology as a short-term solution with a narrow focus on specific revenue cycle processes — rather than a holistic solution with the potential to add innovation and efficiency to day-to-day work and drive significant improvements in the patient financial experience, all while enhancing the organization’s bottom line.

 The reality is that automation is a long-term investment that pays dividends for years to come.
 Organizations can’t afford not to go all-in.

-For organizations not yet on board with RCM automation, or those taking a wait-and-see approach, inertia is no longer an option.
+For organizations not yet on board with these innovations, or those taking a wait-and-see approach, inertia is no longer an option.
 The challenges facing the revenue cycle aren’t going away.
 We can’t ignore them.

 If you haven’t gone all-in on automating your revenue cycle, here’s what it’s costing your organization.
 This is the cost of doing nothing.